ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Again, at least one optimization is safe and MAY be performed.
 If the certificate path exactly matches an existing certificate path, the server may store the union of the SCTs from the two objects in the first (existing) object.
-It should do this after completely the validity check on the SCTs.
+It should do this after completing the validity check on the SCTs.

 The check in step 3 is to help malfunctioning clients from leaking which